godeploy/PL-100/Instructions/Labs/lab06-power-bi.md

 We will follow the below steps to design and create the Power BI dashboard:

--   Connect to Common Data Service
+-   Connect to Microsoft Dataverse
--   Transform the data to include user-friendly descriptions for the related records (lookups)
+-   Transform the data to include user-friendly descriptions for the related Rows (lookups)
 -    Create and publish a report with various visualizations of the information about problem reports
 -    User natural language query to build additional visualizations
 -    Build mobile view